How secure is Microsoft Teams?

 - Update devices regularly: Outdated devices make MS Teams vulnerable to attacks.
 New updates contribute to your safety as they provide protection against possible loopholes that cybercriminals can exploit to launch attacks.

 - Be open to education and training: The world of cybersecurity is always evolving, so there’s the need to be educated on current best practices and trained on how to handle cyber threats.

 - Use the right set of tools: Remote workers need a variety of tools to stay safe when using Microsoft Teams.
 These include VPN to encrypt your data and encryption tools to comply with regulatory standards and boost security efforts.
 Firewalls can also help in blocking malicious network traffic.

-- Secure internet connection: Working from home requires internet connection, which hackers can exploit if it’s unsecure.
+- Secure internet connection: Working from home requires an internet connection, which hackers can exploit if it’s unsecured.
 Remote workers can stay safe by using an antivirus or some other internet security tool to decrease risks.